Self-leadership: Because the strategy only works when the woman behind it trusts herself enough to use it.

 That gradual shift is what self-leadership makes possible.

-Most confidence coaching assumes a neurotypical brain - one where positive feedback lands, accumulates, and builds a stable internal foundation over time.
-Where you can recall your wins easily and draw on them when doubt creeps in.
+Most business coaching assumes a neurotypical brain.
+One where positive feedback lands, accumulates, and helps build a stable internal foundation over time.
+One where wins are easy to recall and draw on when doubt creeps in.

-For sparky-brained women, that process is disrupted at the neurological level.
+For sparky-brained women, that process is often disrupted at the neurological level.

 WHY PRAISE DOESN'T STICK